Rishiz46/awesome-chocolates-dashboard/README.md

 # awesome-chocolates-dashboard
 Power BI dashboard template analyzing sales of Awesome Chocolates.
-# 🍫 Awesome Chocolates - Power BI Sales Dashboard
+# 🍫 Awesome Chocolates - Power BI Sales Performance Dashboard

 This Power BI dashboard analyzes the sales performance of a fictional brand, **Awesome Chocolates**, using data from a MySQL database.
 Built as part of my learning journey through Chandoo’s Free Data Analyst course on YouTube.